RagnarB83/ash-documentation/docs/OpenMM-interface.rst

                      periodic_nonbonded_cutoff=12, dispersion_correction=True,
                      switching_function_distance=10,
                      ewalderrortolerance=1e-5, PMEparameters=None,
-                     delete_QM1_MM1_bonded=False, applyconstraints=False):
+                     delete_QM1_MM1_bonded=False, applyconstraints=True,
+                     autoconstraints=None, hydrogenmass=None, rigidwater=True):

-It is possible to read in multiple types of forcefield files: AmberFiles, CHARMMFiles, GROMACSFiles or OpenMMXMLFile.
+It is possible to read in multiple types of forcefield files: AmberFiles, CHARMMFiles, GROMACSFiles or an OpenMM XML forcefieldfile.
-Note: In rare cases OpenMM fails to read in the files correctly.
+Note: In rare cases OpenMM fails to read in Amber/CHARMM/GROMACS files correctly.
 In those cases the Parmed library may be more successful (use_parmed=True).
 Requires ParMed (pip install parmed).

 Example creation of an OpenMMtheory object with CHARMM-files: